 An n-ary relation symbol is intended to denote an n-ary relation; an n-ary function symbol is intended to denote an n-ary function in some structure.
 A symbol class is also called a type because it describes the type of structures which will later interpret the symbols.
-We shall denote variables by letters like x, y, z, ..., relation symbols by P, Q,R,..., functions symbols by f, g, h, ... and constant symbols by $c, c_0, c_1, ...$ We shall also use other typographical symbols in line with standard mathematical practice.
+We shall denote variables by letters like x, y, z, ..., relation symbols by P, Q, R, ..., functions symbols by f, g, h, ... and constant symbols by $c, c_0, c_1, ...$ We shall also use other typographical symbols in line with standard mathematical practice.
 A symbol like <, e.g., usually denotes a binary relation, and we could assume for definiteness that there is some fixed formalization of < like <=(1,999,2), where 1 indicates a relation (symbol), 999 is the "name" of the symbol, and 2 is its arity.
-Instead of the arbitrary 999 one could also take the number of < in some typographical coding system like unicode; there < is coded by the decimal number 60.
+Instead of the arbitrary 999 one could also take the number of < in some typographical coding system like unicode; there < is coded by the decimal number 60 and we could set <=(1,60,2).

 Example 2.
-The language of group theory is the language where \circ is a binary function symbol and e is a constant (symbol).
-Again one could be definite about the coding of symbols and set $S{\text{Gr}} = \{(2, 9900, 2), (2, 101, 0)\}$, following unicode, but we shall not care about such details.
-As usual in algebra, one also uses an extended language of group theory to describe groups, where $^{-1}$ is a unary function symbol (for forming inverses).
+The language of group theory is the language

-$$S{\mathrm{Gr}} = \{\circ, e\},\$$
+$$S{Gr} = \{\circ, e\},$$